neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO--C--what-it-feels-like-not-to-be-addicted-to-porn.md

 As long as you stick with the process, you will absolutely succeed with your goal of overcoming porn addiction.

-It's also part of the reason why I've put so much effort into crafting this website so that the process can make intuitive sense to you.
+It's also part of the reason why I've put so much effort into crafting NeverFap Deluxe so that the process can make intuitive sense to you.

 I know you can do it.